ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/conventions.dotnet.markdown

 ## OperationStatusFetchMode

 Changes the way the operation is fetching the operation status when waiting for completion.
-By default the value is set to `ChangesApi` which underneath is using WebSocket protocol when connection is established with the server.
+By default, the value is set to `ChangesApi` which underneath is using WebSocket protocol when connection is established with the server.
 On some older systems e.g. Windows 7, the WebSocket protocol might not be available due to the OS and .NET Framework limitations.
 For that reason, the value can be changed to `Polling` to bypass this issue.

 {CODE OperationStatusFetchMode@ClientApi\Configuration\Conventions.cs /}

 ## TopologyCacheLocation

 Changes the location of topology cache files.
 Setting this value will check directory existance and write permissions.
-By default it is set to application base directory (`AppContext.BaseDirectory`).
+By default it is set to the application base directory (`AppContext.BaseDirectory`).

 {CODE TopologyCacheLocation@ClientApi\Configuration\Conventions.cs /}